nf-core/rangeland/docs/usage.md

 #### Running the pipeline with a global water vapor value

 When no water vapor database is available, users can provide a global water vapor value in $\frac{g}{cm^2}$.
-This can be done by adding this to Nextflow configuration file:
+This can be done by adding this to the Nextflow configuration file:

 ```Groovy
 process {